MailScheduler Product Guide

 MailScheduler views

 In the message, we can create the email content, this will be the message your users will receive in their email.
-You can use rich text and inline images.
-Just use the tag <img:1>.
-Where 1 is the id of the view in this task.
+Each element in the email can consist of either an image or text, with the ability to save templates for reuse.

 MailScheduler message